 THAT WAS THEN . . .

 “I WAITED FOR DUSTY.
 Thought we were goin’ together.
 Yunno . . .
 Otherwise I’d have been on time . . . and blown to smithereens with the rest of ‘em,” says Frank Diago.
 He shakes his head.
-Looks down at his hands resting in his lap.
-At a loss for words, the whole event is still fresh in his mind.
-It’s overwhelming.
+Looks down at his hands uselessly resting in his lap.
+At a loss for words, the whole event still fresh in his mind.
+Overwhelming.

 “Yeah.
 Could say you’re one of the lucky ones, Frank.
 A few more folks were down there in the parking area waiting for the tram.
 Otherwise, they’d have been gonners, too,” says Jack.
 “Soon as Dusty and I arrived we did a cursory walk-through.
 She goes inside the house.
 I walk the exterior.
 Everything seems normal enough to me.
 Security certainly was lax.
 Folks goin’ in and out the back door without pause.
 I was thinking about that when Dusty appears on the back porch.
 Thought she was simply waving to me.
 Couple seconds later I look over to the right.
 I see Alec sitting in some beater of a car.
 Looks to be fiddlin’ with his phone.
-Only it was really a fuckin’ detonator that was givin’ him trouble.”
+Only it was no phone.
+It was a fuckin’ detonator givin’ him trouble.”

-“Yunno, Frank, the whole thing is all so clear to me now.
+“Yunno, Frank, the whole thing’s so clear to me now.
 But then . . . well, I turn back to Dusty and shrug.
-She’s still standin’ there on the back porch lookin’ right at me.
+She’s standin’ there on the back porch lookin’ right at me.
 She knew, Frank.
 She fuckin’ knew.
 An instant later everything goes up in a torrent of flames.
-Dusty just came apart, Frank.
-Vaporized in front of me.
+And Dusty just comes apart, Frank.
+Vaporized right there in front of me.
 And I’m don’t nuthin’, Frank.
 Just standin’ there like a dummy.
 It was just horrible.”

 “She’d convinced me that the two of you were an item, Jack.
 ‘Cept I still wasn’t sure what y’all were really up to.
 Yunno?”

 “Just tryin’ to fool ya, Frank.
 She the lowly assistant and me, I was . . .
 I dunno . . . some kinda chump, I guess.”

 “Instead, the two of you were black ops.”